Netcash-ZA/PayNow-VirtueMart/README.md

 3. Click "Choose File" to select the file you download from Github (mod-virtuemart_1_0.zip)
 4. Click "Upload & Install"
 5. While still in the Extension Manager, click "Manage"
-6. Find "Sage Pay Now" which should return "VM Payment - Sage Pay Now"
+6. Find "Netcash Pay Now" which should return "VM Payment - Netcash Pay Now"
-7. Click on the checkbox to select the Sage Pay Now module and then click "Enable"
+7. Click on the checkbox to select the Netcash Pay Now module and then click "Enable"
 8. Navigate to VirtueMart / Payment Method
-9. Click Sage Pay Now and then look for the "Configuration" tab at the top right of the page.
+9. Click Netcash Pay Now and then look for the "Configuration" tab at the top right of the page.
-10. Enter your Sage Pay Now Service Key here:
+10. Enter your Netcash Pay Now Service Key here:
 11. Click Save & Close

 You are now ready to transact.
 Remember to turn of "Make test mode active:" when you are ready for production.